Jack Perry Pulls Out Of Wrestling Show In Wake Of His Father’s Tragic Death

 It is a very difficult time for all who knew and loved acclaimed actor Luke Perry.
-Perry passed away on Monday at Saint Joseph Medical Center Burbank in Burbank, California following a massive stroke.
+Perry passed away on Monday at Saint Joseph Medical Center Burbank in Burbank, California, following a massive stroke.
 He was only 52-years-old and his death came as a shock to many.
 Many former colleagues and co-stars have spoken out in tribute of the actor, as well as his fellow stars in current CW hit Riverdale.
-On the show he played protagonist Archie Andrews dad, the dependable and kind Fred Andrews.
+On the show he played protagonist Archie Andrews’ dad, the dependable and kind Fred Andrews.
 In the wake of the tragic news, his 21-year-old son Jack Perry has pulled out of a wrestling show he was scheduled to appear in next week, according to TMZ.

-Jack, otherwise known as ‘Jungle Boy’ thrives in the world of wrestling.
+Jack, otherwise known as “Jungle Boy,” thrives in the world of wrestling.
 With his long hair and Tarzan-like appearance, it didn’t take him long to establish a career outside of his father’s successful shadow.
 He was scheduled to make an appearance at Bar Wrestling’s show in Los Angeles on March 13.
 Although he didn’t give a specific reason for pulling out, most would assume it is to spend time with family as he adjusts to this difficult loss.

 Jack Perry: 5 Things To Know About Luke Perry’s Wrestler Son https://t.co/BsPLwuq57A pic.twitter.com/aKdtigOARr